WWE Day 1 (2022): Storylines

-In October 2021, The New Day (Kofi Kingston and King Woods) re-ignited their feud with SmackDown Tag Team Champions The Usos (Jey Uso and Jimmy Uso).
-On the October 29 episode of SmackDown, while Kingston and Woods held a knighting ceremony for Kingston as Sir Kofi Kingston, The Usos interrupted.
+In October 2021 The New Day (Kofi Kingston and King Woods) re-ignited their feud with SmackDown Tag Team Champions The Usos (Jey Uso and Jimmy Uso).
+On October 29 episode of SmackDown, while Kingston and Woods held a knighting ceremony for Kingston as Sir Kofi Kingston, The Usos interrupted.
 They told The New Day that they would face them in a non-title match later that night, where The New Day won.
 The following week, it was announced that Woods would face Jimmy where the loser would have to acknowledge the winner.
 Woods defeated Jimmy, and afterwards, Jimmy was about to bend the knee, but Universal Champion Roman Reigns, with The Usos, attacked Kingston and Woods.
-On the November 12 episode, Woods faced Reigns in a non-title match, with the stipulations being that if Reigns won, Woods would have had to bend the knee, but if Woods won, Reigns would have had to bend the knee, and if he refused to do so, he would have been stripped of the Universal Championship and banished from SmackDown.
+On November 12 episode, Woods faced Reigns in a non-title match, with the stipulations being that if Reigns won, Woods would have had to bend the knee, but if Woods won, Reigns would have had to bend the knee, and if he refused to do so, he would have been stripped of the Universal Championship and banished from SmackDown.
 Woods won via disqualification after interference from The Usos, after which, they put Woods' crown on Reigns' head.
 The following week, Woods was again attacked by Reigns and The Usos, who broke his scepter and throne before Reigns stomped on his crown.
 Later that night, Woods and Reigns' Survivor Series opponent, WWE Champion Big E, also from The New Day, attacked Reigns and The Usos, sending them retreating.
-At Survivor Series, Reigns defeated Big E. On the December 10 episode of SmackDown, The New Day won a triple threat tag team match, also involving The Usos, to determine the best tag team in the world.
-The following week, The New Day again defeated The Usos in a non-title match, and a title match between the two teams was subsequently made official for Day 1.
+At Survivor Series, Reigns defeated Big E. On December 3 episode of SmackDown, Woods defeated Jey via disqualification after interference from Jimmy.
+Afterwards, Kingston returned and, along with Woods, attacked The Usos, who were able to retreat.
+Later that night, Kingston stated that he was forced to watch as The Bloodline attacked Woods and broke his crown, and that The New Day would gain revenge by defeating The Usos to win the SmackDown Tag Team Championship at Day 1.

-On December 30, 2021, a match pitting Sheamus and Ridge Holland against Ricochet and Cesaro was scheduled for the Kickoff pre-show.
+On November 5 episode of SmackDown, Sheamus joined forces with Ridge Holland in a backstage segment.
+Two weeks later, Sheamus won a fatal four-way match involving Ricochet and Cesaro, who Sheamus pinned, after interference from Holland.
+The following week, Cesaro defeated Holland.
+On December 3 episode, Sheamus defeated Cesaro.
+On December 17 episode, Holland struck Cesaro with a shillelagh before their match, which Holland won.
+The following week, Sheamus eliminated Cesaro during a gauntlet match to determine the number one contender for the Intercontinenetal Championship, but was eliminated by Ricochet, who was soon eliminated.
+On December 30, a match pitting Sheamus and Holland against Ricochet and Cesaro was scheduled for the Kickoff pre-show.